pbj-writes/hugo_portfolio/content/blog/2024-01-07-zwift_weight.md

 <p>Okay?
 So, what?
 Well, my Fitbit scale doesn't update my Strava profile weight.
 I know, I'm a lil McLooney, but, c'mon, I'm a creature of habit and consistency.
 If I can't control the quality of my data, then how can I trust the data?
 Anyway, I did a little digging.
 Fitbit has a robust API and Strava has a robust API, but there's just not a free application for doing what Fitbit and Zwift are doing.
 I did some digging.
 Some people are using some paid apps as a third party to update their Strava profile weight with their Fitbit scales, but I want to know why.
 Can't this work directly?
 The answer is yes.</p>

 <p>I set myself with a Fitbit developer account and a Strava developer account.
 I retrieved my weight from Fitbit using their API.
 Then I pushed my weight to Strava using their API.
-I've thought about developing this application myself, but I need to overcome a few road blocks to move forward.</p>
+I've thought about developing this application myself, but I need to overcome a few roadblocks to move forward.</p>

 - I need to understand token management.
 For instance, how can I renew access tokens so that the Strava and Fitbit application stays authenticated?
 How do I store/manage tokens as a developer pleeb?
 - I need to script a conversion of the weight.
 I believe the weight data that I retrieved from Fitbit is different than what Strava accepts.

-<p>I can't promise that I'll be less obsessed, but I can promise to post and update once I make some more progress.</p>
+<p>I can't promise that I'll be less obsessed, but I can promise to post an update once I make some more progress.</p>